Swami Vivekananda Yoga Anusandhana Samsthana

 Swami Vivekananda Yoga Anusandhana Samsthana, abbreviated S-VYASA or SVYASA, is a higher education institute deemed to be university located in Bangalore, India.
 The university is dedicated to the study of yoga based on the teachings of Swami Vivekananda.
-Dr. B R Ramakrishna is the current Vice Chancellor of the university.
+Dr. N K Manjunath is the current Vice Chancellor of the university.

+SVYASA is a leading university in India, accredited at A+ level by NAAC and approved by AICTE.
+SVYASA University is rated at 4 star by Karnataka State Universities Rating Framework.

+SVYASA University offers diverse programs, from undergraduate, Master's, and Ph.D, that blend tradition with modern advancements.
+Students at S-VYASA undergo a unique form of education that integrates Life Training and Character Building through Yoga as a way of life.
+The institution blends the Gurukula style of education with a modern scientific approach, placing a strong emphasis on practical, hands-on experience and in-depth research.

 NIMHANS and S-VYASA are working together on schizophrenia and neurological disorders like migraine and dementia.